jiangyi15/tf-pwa/checks/resolution/README.md

 # 6. plot_resolution.py

 Draw the histogram of fit results.
+Use "phsp" to calculate the weights and draw the variables in "phsp".